 Theresa is an administrator at Carroll County Learning Center, an organization that serves children birth-5 with developmental delays.
 She oversees over 70 employees at multiple locations, serves as due process liaison for state agencies and coordinates transition services to public schools.
 She is a certified trainer and often presents trainings around the state.
 She received her Master’s degree in Special Education from UCA.
 She is committed to cultivating the development of her staff and advocating for the early childhood profession as a whole.

-Sara is the Assistant Director of Financial Aid at National Park Community College.
-She began her career in higher education at NPCC in 2006 as the Assistant Director of Admissions, Scholarships, and Recruitment.
+Sara is the Director of Development at National Park Community College.
+She began her career in higher education at NPCC in 2006 as the Assistant Director of Admissions, Scholarships, and Recruitment, then moved to the Assistant Director of Financial Aid until September 2013.
 Sara holds a Bachelor in Business Administration in Accounting and Master of Business Administration from Henderson State University.
-She is an active member of the Leadership Hot Springs, Arkansas Association of Student Financial Aid Administrators, and the Oaklawn Foundation Education Committee.
+She is an active member of the Hot Springs National Park Rotary Club, Hot Springs Chamber of Commerce Accreditation Taskforce, Leadership Hot Springs, Garland County Single Parent Committee, and the Oaklawn Foundation Education Committee.
 She is an advocate for higher education and enjoys volunteering, spending time with her family, traveling, and fitness training.
-Sara and her husband, Jeremy, have two children, Abigail, 6, and Zachary, 3.
+Sara and her husband, Jeremy, have two children, Abigail, 7, and Zachary, 4.

 Ferris believes this PhD program will guide her in establishing connections between the different sectors found within the community while developing a collaborative design to promote citizenship and social responsibility.
 Ferris has taken to heart one of the prominent symbols of her school district, established by the district’s Superintendent, Dr. Greg Murry, “Every Child, Every Day, Whatever it takes.” and believes strongly this philosophy has the ability to be applicable to different sectors within the community.